 5:30 p.m.: Puppy gets dinner!
 Then another potty break!

-2 a.m.: Optional potty break – Many puppies will not need this but some do for the first few weeks.
+2 a.m.: Optional potty break – Many puppies will not need this but some do for the first two weeks.

 Tip: Use a notebook to write down every time you take your puppy out to go potty.
 This will help you get on a routine.